-The UUDPA authorizes underground utility operators to form a "one-call" notification service for excavation and demolition, but this service-the Tennessee One-call System-operates as a private, non-profit corporation.
-Only natural gas distribution systems are required to belong to a one-call system, but other underground utility operators participate voluntarily.
+The UUDPA3 authorizes underground utility operators to form a "onecall" notification service for excavation and demolition, but this service-the Tennessee One-Call System-operates as a private, nonprofit corporation.
+Only natural gas distribution systems are required to belong to a one-call system, although other underground utility operators participate voluntarily.
 And only natural gas systems are subject to the TRA's safety regulations.

 Safe Pipeline Operation.
 Primary responsibility for the safe operation of natural gas and hazardous liquid pipelines is vested in the U.S. Department of Transportation's Pipeline and Hazardous Materials Safety Administration (PHMSA).
 PHMSA is responsible for regulating and ensuring the safe and secure movement of hazardous materials to industry and consumers by all modes of transportation, including pipelines.
-PHMSA acts through its Office of Pipeline Safety (OPS) to ensure safety in the design, construction, operation and maintenance, and spill response planning of America's 2.3 million miles of natural gas and hazardous liquid transportation pipelines.
+PHMSA acts through its Office of Pipeline Safety (OPS) to ensure safety in the design, construction, operation and maintenance, and spill response planning of America's 2.3 million miles of natural gas and hazardous liquid transportation pipelines.4

 The TRA's Gas Pipeline Safety Division (GPSD) is responsible for more than 33,884 miles of intrastate pipelines and 3 liquefied natural gas facilities that transport natural gas to over 1,161,457 customers.
-Through the GPSD, the authority regulates private gas distribution systems, gas utility districts, municipalities distributing natural gas, master meter systems, direct sales customers, and natural gas intrastate pipeline companies (Tennessee Code Annotated § 65-28-106 and by certification of the program under Pipeline Safety Improvement Act of 2002, 49 United States Code § 60101 et seq.).
-The federal OPS is responsible for the safe operation of other hazardous liquid pipelines in Tennessee.
-The same is true in most states.
+Through the GPSD, the authority regulates private gas distribution systems, gas utility districts, municipalities distributing natural gas, master meter systems, direct sales customers, and natural gas The Tennessee One-Call System operates as a private, non-profit corporation.